timmh/pyvisdiff/README.md

   endpoint.
 - Supply `cache_dir` (string or `Path`) if you want VisDiff to store cached embeddings/results outside of the default temporary directory.
+- `result["ranked_hypotheses"]` contains the CLIP ranking metrics (AUROC, per-group similarity, etc.) for each returned hypothesis, while `result["evaluation"]` bundles the evaluator summary plus a `details` list showing the raw 0/1/2 judgments collected from GPT (0.5 in the summary corresponds to a raw score of 1 that is normalized by dividing by 2).

 For offline/testing scenarios set the proposer to `ManualProposer`, the ranker to `NullRanker`, and the evaluator to `NullEvaluator`.
 This configuration avoids